cbeust/maple-2/README.md

 (.woz and .dsk).
 This directory will be read recursively.
 After this, select the disks of your choice, place them in the drive 1 or 2, and press the `Reboot` button.

+### Views

+#### Disks

+Once you have selected a directory, all the disks found in that directory and below will be displayed in that window.
+Just press "Drive 1" or "Drive 2" to insert that disk in the drive.
+You can use the filtering box on the side to narrow down the disk you're looking for.

+#### Memory

+This view presents the memory along with various convenient shortcuts to memory banks (e.g. Text, Text Aux, ...).

+#### Nibbles

+This view shows you what was found on the disk.
+It's made of two parts:

+- At the top, the map of all the tracks (quarter tracks really) shown either in green (standard track) or yellow (non-standard track, most likely protected).
+A "." indicates an empty track (will return random bits).
+You can click on any of these tracks to take a look at its nibbles
+- Below is the actual buffer of bits, corrected to show you nibbles. `Maple //` will attempt to locate the markers for address and data in order to facilitate identifying where these tracks start.
+This will only produce highlighted results for standard markers (`D5 AA 96` / `DE AA` and `D5 AA AD`/`DE AA`).

+### Floppy disk

+This view shows you where the track is at it moves across the disk.

 ## Tests

 `cargo test` will run [Klaus' functional suite for the 6502](https://github.com/Klaus2m5/6502_65C02_functional_tests), which guarantees that the emulation is "mostly"